brendangeck/semantic-release-kaniko/docs/configuration.md

 ### tarPath

-This flag specifies the path to save the image as a tarball instead of pushing.
+This flag specifies the path to save the image as a tarball instead of pushing it.

 **.releaserc:**